ErzaTitania-2001/celeby-1/README.md

 Solenoid Coil
 Cylindrical Container

-In depth about the project is mentioned in the .txt file
+In depth about the project is mentioned in the .ppt file